SCART: Implementations

+The SAM Coupé microcomputer also uses a SCART connector for its output, however it is a non-standard pinout.

 Japanese RGB 21-pin connector

 There is also a Japanese version of the SCART connector, which is referred to as the Japanese RGB-21 connector, EIAJ TTC-003, or simply JP-21.
 This version of SCART uses similar signals and the same connector, but it has a different pinout.
 In Japan and Korea, it is commonly called RGB-21 while it is more generally called JP-21 in the English-speaking world.

 JP-21 was standardised in January 1983 with the norm TTC-0003 published by EIAJ, which was superseded in March 1993 by the norm CPR-1201 to include S-Video.
 CPR-1201 was withdrawn in March 2003 to be replaced by the equivalent norm CPR-1205, representing Japan's transition from analogue to digital, and thus antiquating analogue connectors.

 It was adopted in Japan for the connector's ability to support RGB output format (no compression nor deterioration of original video signals) but, contrary to SCART in Europe, it never saw widespread use on the consumer market.

 When using RGB video, the red channel uses the same pins in both standards, so red video with no audio is indicative of mismatching JP-21 SCART with EuroSCART.